 The Fourth Congressional District of Massachusetts is a powerhouse of talent and innovation.
 From the Industrial Revolution to today, the district has been a hub for advanced manufacturing, energy, health care & life sciences, information technology, and education.
 It stretches from Fall River, Attleboro and Taunton in southeastern Massachusetts to Boston's inner suburbs of Newton and Brookline.
 Its 35 cities and towns have a population of 725,000.

 Corporate headquarters include Atrius Health, Dell EMC, Five Star Senior Living, Ocean Spray, Roche Bros Supermarkets, Sensata Technologies, and the Waters Corporation.
-The Fourth District also features the Myles Standish Industrial Park and the UMass Bio Park, along with numerous hospitals and healthcare providers, including Newton-Wellesley Hospital.
+The Fourth District also features the Myles Standish Industrial Park, along with numerous hospitals and healthcare providers, including Newton-Wellesley Hospital.

 A nerve center for higher education and workforce development, the Fourth District hosts the following colleges and universities: Babson College, Boston College Law School, Bristol Community College, Dean College, Hebrew College, Hellenic College, Lasell College, Mass Bay Community College, New England Institute of Art, Olin College, Pine Manor College, Stonehill College, Wellesley College, and Wheaton College.

 The Fourth District also boasts several historical and cultural touchstones for Massachusetts and New England, including Battleship Cove in Fall River, where the USS Massachusetts and USS Joseph P. Kennedy are stationed; the Jackson Homestead in Newton, a station on the Underground Railroad; and Gillette Stadium in Foxboro, home of the New England Patriots.

 If you are looking for our District Office contact information, you can view our Offices page.